MatthijsKamstra/slides-meetup-webcrafters/haxejs.md

 Russian & Korean

-"Will you be my rubber duck?"<!-- .element: class="fragment fade-in b" data-fragment-index="1" -->
+"Will you be my rubber duck?"

 The name is a reference to a story in the book The Pragmatic Programmer in which a programmer would carry around a rubber duck and debug their code by forcing themselves to explain it, line-by-line, to the duck.